 - The Azure function will retrieve the price of the ordered Book from the storage table and compute the order price

 - An invoice will be created based on the computed price returned by the function

 - The notification will be sent to the customer with Product details and invoice through Microsoft Outlook

-In the Above scenario, there are two Azure Functions used.
-One validates the product type weather it is a book or other products.
+In the Above scenario, there are two Functions used.
+One validates the product type whether it is a book or other products.
 And other Function retrieves the price of the book.
-Both the functions are used for the validation operation that can be triggered through the Logic Apps.
+Both the Functions are used for the validation operation that can be triggered through the Logic Apps.

 Azure Functions Advantages